JoelAtDeluxe/template-flask-microservice/readme.md

 ├── Pipfile                        # Version/selection logic for grabbing dependencies
 ├── Pipfile.lock                   # Version/hash information for all dependencies
 ├── readme.md                      # This file!
-└── src                            # All of the project source code
+├── dist                           # Where the "release" version of this project goes └── src                            # All of the project source code
     ├── constants.py
     ├── main.py                    # Dev Entrypoint/logic for starting up the server